icecave/parity/README.md

 // used as a sorting function for operations such as usort() assert(Parity::compare(1, 2) < 0);

-// The following methods are convience methods, implemented on top of compare(). assert(Parity::isEqualTo(1, 2) === false);
+// The following methods are convenience methods, implemented on top of compare(). assert(Parity::isEqualTo(1, 2) === false);
 assert(Parity::isNotEqualTo(1, 2) === true);
 assert(Parity::isNotEqualTo(1, 2) === true);